tomnatt/garethgwynn/podcasts/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YehM8M42W9M" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-## Documentaries - BBC Radio 4

-I have presented three documentaries for BBC Radio 4 examining Welsh identity, language, culture and politics, all of which are still available on the BBC Radio 4 website.

-"[Gareth Gwynn's Little Book Of Welsh Independence](http://www.bbc.co.uk/programmes/b03vh0c8)" was broadcast in 2014, ahead of the Scottish Referendum and was nominated for a Celtic Media Award in the Best Documentary category.

-"[Gareth Gwynn's Little Book Of Welsh Rock](http://www.bbc.co.uk/programmes/b055g69f)" was broadcast in 2015 and continues to cost me a fortune in records.

-"[The Greatest Ever Faker](https://www.bbc.co.uk/programmes/b072j3fy)" told the story of Iolo Morganwg and was selected for the Prix Marulic International Radio Festival in Croatia, which meant it was played inside a deconsecrated church in Croatia.
-Or it wasn't.
-That's the problem with making a programme about forgery.
-I don't trust anything any more.

-## Ankle Tag - BBC Radio 4

-"[Ankle Tag](https://www.bbc.co.uk/programmes/b092sfnk/episodes/guide)" is a sitcom on BBC Radio 4 written by Benjamin Partridge and I and stars Elis James, Katy Wix and Steve Speirs.
-We're currrently writing series 2 of the show, although an episode from Series 1 (plus an interview with Elis and I, conducted by Cariad Lloyd) seems to have been crept up online.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/k97x78rV-ZU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-In the event that that link is torn down, this official BBC clip of the interview should survive:

-<iframe width="400" height="500" frameborder="0" src="https://www.bbc.co.uk/programmes/p05gp0v1/player"></iframe>

 ## The Now Show - BBC Radio 4

 I have appeared on The Now Show four times times, most recently during BBC Local Radio's 50th Birthday Celebrations...